 - Posting jobs for free, etc.

 Moreover, LinkedIn Recruiter is perfect for any hiring managers of small, medium, and enterprise companies.
-However, as every hiring manager doesn’t have the same needs and features, LinkedIn developed various subscription plans.
+However, not every hiring manager has the same needs and features.
+Thus, LinkedIn developed various subscription plans.

 LinkedIn Recruiter Lite VS Recruiter Professional And Corporate